By Deborah Jeanne Sergeant

 If a medical provider identifies low testosterone as the reason for the symptoms, the provider and patient discuss options and weigh the risks and benefits of various treatments, if that’s what the patient wants.
 If the symptoms are minor and can be addressed through non-medical means, that’s a good first step.

 Bashar Omarbasha, urologist with Associated Medical Professionals based in Syracuse, said that men diagnosed with low testosterone may benefit from losing weight and that’s the initial response he recommends.

 “The most common reason for low testosterone in the US is male obesity,” Omarbasha said.
 “Belly fat suppresses the production of testosterone.
 Once they lose the weight, the testosterone levels start to go up, but you have to convince them of that.”

 He said that metabolic syndrome ties in with high cholesterol, diabetes, and low testosterone.
 Eating better, exercising and losing weight can improve his testosterone levels to within a normal range.

-Omarbasha said that men diagnosed with low testosterone usually respond well to testosterone replacement therapy.
+Omarbasha said that men diagnosed with low t usually respond well to testosterone replacement therapy.
 Within a short time period of using testosterone gel, implants or intramuscular injections, the symptoms subside.